mohitsharma63/restaurant_app/replit.md

-# Restaurant QR Code Ordering System
+# QR Code Menu System

 ## Overview

-This is a modern restaurant ordering system that enables customers to scan QR codes at tables to view menus and place orders directly from their phones.
-The system provides a comprehensive platform for restaurants to manage their digital presence, menus, orders, and table service through QR code technology.
+This is a QR Code Menu System built as a full-stack restaurant ordering application.
+Customers scan QR codes at tables to access digital menus, place orders, and make payments.
+Restaurant staff manage orders through a dedicated dashboard.
+The system supports real-time order updates and includes QR code generation capabilities for table management.

-The application features a customer-facing menu interface accessed via QR codes, real-time order tracking, and an administrative dashboard for restaurant management.
-Built with a modern React frontend and Express backend, it uses PostgreSQL for data persistence and implements secure authentication and session management.

 ## User Preferences